hughybarra/Full_Sail_Test/README.md

 I derped and accidentally left off a closing tag which broke my entire layout for a good 30 minutes.
 That was fun.

 Other than that I think the project was a success.
-I got to practice building a responsive site using bootstrap/
+I got to practice building a responsive site using bootstrap and I go to try out a new plugin.